blue-button/implementation-guide/transmit-using-direct.md

 2. Frequency preferences
 3. Destination Direct address(es)

-A system must be able to receive these 3 pieces of information from a patient before transmitting their information.
+A system must be able to receive these three pieces of information from a patient before transmitting their information.
 These pieces of information may be received via a patient portal or via a provider interface.
 The patient must also have the ability to revoke a transmit request.

 #### 1. Authorization
 Patient access to his or her own health information is a right under the HIPAA Privacy Rule.
 This request may be made verbally or in writing.
 The provider may require a written request for access from the patient obtained either as a feature of the patient portal or offline.
 For auditing purposes, the authorization should be recorded.